rhollings/rhollings/README.md

 ### Hi I'm Rod 👋

 I'm a developer, seeking work as a software developer where I can have the opportunity to contribute to an innovative company while continuing to learn.
-Although I am currently not enrolled in univeristy, I do have a passion for learning and challenging myself.
-For that, I've challenged me to learn something everyday.
-I am open to accept challenges as well 😁
+Passionate about learning and challenging myself.
+Feel free to <a href="https://rhollings.github.io/personal_portfolio/#contact">contact</a> me 😁

 ## 🔥 Streak stats